DanielFloeter/hyperlink-group-block/readme.txt

 Tags:              block, hyperlink, link, gutenberg, a, anchor Requires at least: 5.6
 Tested up to:      5.8
-Stable tag:        0.9.1
+Stable tag:        1.0.1
 Requires PHP:      7.0.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Combine blocks into a group wrapped with an hyperlink.
+Combine blocks into a group wrapped with an hyperlink (<a>).

 == Description ==

-Combine blocks into a group wrapped with an hyperlink.
+Combine blocks into a group wrapped with an hyperlink (<a>).

 = Features =
 * Background color and hover color (from core/button)